 - Commitment to developing materials for non-academic audiences during the fellowship period and beyond

 “Potential for significant public impact” recognizes the many forms that public engagement can take—e.g., working with media, policy makers, the courts, advocacy groups, or professional and practitioner organizations.

-Applications will be reviewed and selected by the program steering committee, and applicants will be informed about final selections no later than December 4, 2017.
+Applications will be reviewed and selected by the program steering committee, and applicants will be notified about final selections in December.

-For questions about the Fellowship, please contact PEP Director, Amy Schalet at firstname.lastname@example.org
+For questions about the Fellowship, please contact PEP Fellowship Director, Lisa Troy at firstname.lastname@example.org